distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 Describes the general functionality of the system / product.

+The product comes in two parts
+	* The "node".
+	* The "client".

+The "node" software turns the current machine into a participant of the cloud storage platform.
+It is like a daemon.

+The "client" software allows the "end user" to access the data stored on the cloud storage platform uniformly and easily through a UI.

+The "client" will be many different things - a desktop program with a GUI, a website hosted or ran locally, and a mobile application.

 ### 2.2 User Characteristics and Objectives

 Describes the features of the user community, including their expected expertise with software systems and the application domain.
 Explain the objectives and requirements for the system from the user's perspective.
 It may include a "wish list" of desirable characteristics, along with more feasible solutions that are in line with the business objectives.

+We can identify two user groups (which may overlap):
+1. Systems Administrator - sets up nodes to create a cloud storage platform.
+2. Non-technical or end user - acesses the cloud storage platform through a client.

+The Systems Administrator

+Should be able to install the software through some standard procedure such as download and run the software as an executable.

+Should be able to control the node daemon through CLI/GUI (desired) or OS-specific daemon manager such as systemd (feasible).

+The user should be able to follow a GUI (desired) or a command-line interface (feasible) to set up the node.

+The user should modify the node's settings through a GUI (desired) or a configuration file (feasible).

+**This user does not necessarily need to know anything about cloud storage.
+Such details must be abstracted away.**

+The End User

+If needed, the user should be able to download and install the client easily through an executable.
+They should be able to launch the client easily through an executable and stop it through graphical controls.

+Should be able to enter their credentials to access their cloud storage platform.

+Should be able to see a list of files currently stored on the platform as an intuitive directory structure, view file metadata, preview the files (desired), and download the files [read permission].

+Should be able to upload new files, create a directory structure, move the files within the directory structure, delete directories [write permission].

+Should be able to cache the files on the device running the client for quick access (desired).

+**This user does not need to know anything about the underlying cloud network, how the data is distributed and replicated, etc.**

 ### 2.3 Operational Scenarios